-The MA Program in Clinical Psychology at MSU is designed to provide students with a foundation in the theory, research, and practice of clinical psychology.
+The MA Program in Clinical Psychology at Montclair State University is designed to provide students with a foundation in the theory, research, and practice of clinical psychology.
 Our program adheres to a scientist-practitioner training model that emphasizes the integration of research and practice.
 Students are trained in evidence-based practices and encouraged to join research labs on campus to gain exposure to the research process and learn how science can inform their clinical work.

 Our MA program prepares students for a variety of career paths in mental health.
 After earning their MA, graduates have secured competitive positions at mental health agencies as MA-level clinicians, case managers, and developmental specialists.
 Please note that completing the MA program does not, on its own, qualify a graduate for licensure as a psychologist.
 In the United States, only individuals with a doctoral degree (PhD, PsyD, EdD) are eligible for psychology licensure.
 As a result, graduates from our MA program are not permitted to practice independently and, therefore, typically seek positions as MA-level clinicians at agencies in which they can work under the supervision of a licensed mental health professional.